-- consideration, the CAA accepts that the provisions of the EU charging regulation do not permit less than a full (100%) pass through of relevant costs. - 4.23 This does not have any direct read-across to the Oceanic business because it is not subject to these charging regulations, or indeed the SES regime generally.
-However, the CAA considers that imposing a different pension pass-through regime for Oceanic compared to SES would impose a regulatory cost, and given the small scale of the business that cost is likely to be greater than any benefit.
-The CAA has therefore restored 100% pass through for under recovery.
-In the context of the proposed amendment to Condition 22 of the licence, this makes no difference to the charge.
-It will, however, affect the way that values in the Regulatory Asset Base are carried forward between price reviews. - 4.24 None of the respondents challenged the capital programme assumed.
-The CAA therefore confirms that its proposals to modify Condition 22 are based on unchanged capex assumptions for 2015-2019, based on the Revised Business Plan.
+- 3.22 In respect of the rate of pensions pass through there had been further developments since the publication of the first consultation document.
+Further legal arguments had been put forward by NERL and following careful consideration, the CAA accepted that the provisions of the EU charging regulation did not permit less than a full (100%) pass through of relevant costs. - 3.23 This was not considered to have any direct read-across to the Oceanic business because it was not subject to these charging regulations, or indeed the SES regime generally.
+However, the CAA considered that imposing a different pension pass-through regime for Oceanic compared to SES would impose a regulatory cost, and given the small scale of the business that cost would be likely to be greater than any benefit.
+The CAA therefore restored the 100% pass through for under recovery.
+In the context of amendment to Condition 22 of the licence, this made no difference to the charge.
+It would, however, affect the way that values in the Regulatory Asset Base would be carried forward between price reviews. - 3.24 None of the respondents challenged the capital programme assumed.
+The CAA therefore confirmed that its proposals to modify Condition 22 would be based on unchanged capex assumptions for 2015-2019, based on the Revised Business Plan.
 However, technical errors have been spotted in the calendarising of the 2015 value as well as the conversion from 2012/13 prices into outturn.
 The corrected figures are presented in Figure 4.1 below.